 As part of a continuum of care, our program is positioned to receive referrals from inpatient and residential treatment providers of care to our intensive outpatient or continuing care programs based on standard placement criteria.

-As his or her physician, you can express your concern and recommend a next step: a specialized assessment at the Bethesda Alcohol and Drug Treatment Program.
+As his or her physician, you can express your concern and recommend a next step: a specialized assessment at the TriHealth Alcohol and Drug Treatment Program.

-We encourage you to become familiar with the highly recommended protocol for quick screening and consultation, known as Screening and Brief Intervention (SBI).
+We encourage you to become familiar with the highly recommended protocol for quick screening and consultation, known as Screening, Brief Intervention and Referral to Treatment (SBIRT).
 It has been shown to be effective for early detection of at-risk and unhealthy alcohol and drug use, and advising the patient about positive steps to take.
 The screens are available here, for your own information, and to suggest it to your patients.
-If you would like a packet with complete information for a physician about SBI, please call our Program Manager, Mark Davis at 513 569 6020.
+If you would like a packet with complete information for a physician about SBIRT, please call our Program Manager, Mark Davis at 513 569 6020.

-There is conclusive evidence that helping provide treatment to employees with alcohol and drug disorders is not only an opportunity for them to reclaim their health and productivity, it is cost effective for employers.
-One example of this outcome is the reduction in the use of medical services by the employees' families after the treatment has been provided.
+There is conclusive evidence that helping provide treatment to team members with alcohol and drug disorders is not only an opportunity for them to reclaim their health and productivity, it is cost-effective for employers.
+One example of this outcome is the reduction in the use of medical services by the team members' families after the treatment has been provided.

-There are various ways employers can identify an employee's possible alcohol or drug problem:
+There are various ways employers can identify a team member's possible alcohol or drug problem:

 - Positive drug screens